Ben Thornley: Later career

 He returned to England and signed for Second Division club Blackpool on an 18-month contract in November 2002, but was released from his contract at the end of the 2002–03 season.

 Thornley signed for Bury in September 2003, but was released less than two months later after making just five appearances.
 He then joined Halifax Town on non-contract terms in March 2004, ending his professional career just before his 29th birthday to play in the Conference.

 He then joined the non-League scene with Bacup Borough where he was joined by former Manchester United teammate David May.
 He joined Salford City at the beginning of 2006.

 Alongside his younger brother, Rod, a striker, Thornley played for Witton Albion in the Northern Premier League between 2008 and 2010.

-Post-playing career
+Personal life and Post-playing career

+His younger brother, Rod Thornley, also a former academy player at Manchester United, used to be a sports therapist at the club.
 Thornley now works as a television commentator for MUTV.

-Personal life

-His younger brother, Rod Thornley, also a former academy player at Manchester United, used to be a sports therapist at the club.